JorgeAJT/black-jack/README.md

 Contributions are very welcome!
 If you have ideas for improvements or bug fixes:

-Fork the repository.
+1. Fork this repository.

-Create a new branch:
+2. Create a new branch for your feature or fix:
-bash
-Copiar código
+    ```bash
-git checkout -b my-new-feature
+    git checkout -b feature/new-feature

-Make changes and commit:
+3. Make your changes and commit with descriptive messages:
-bash
-Copiar código
+    ```bash
-git commit -m "Add new feature or fix bug"
+    git commit -m "Add new feature X"

-Push to your fork:
+4. Push the branch to your forked repository:
-bash
-Copiar código
+    ```bash
-git push origin my-new-feature
+    git push origin feature/new-feature

-Create a Pull Request on GitHub and wait for review.
+5. Create a Pull Request to the main branch of this repository.

+6. Wait for maintainers to review and provide feedback.

-Author
+## Author

-Jorge Jiménez – JorgeAJT
+:man_technologist: Jorge Jiménez - [JorgeAJT](https://github.com/JorgeAJT) :weight_lifting_man:

 Feel free to reach out if you have any questions or suggestions!